andreiliphd/financial-modeling-ras-neural-network/README.md

 ## Usage

-Please provide information in format of Russian Accounting Standards.
+Please provide information in the format of Russian Accounting Standards.

 ---

 ## License
-You can check out the full license in LICENSE file.
+You can check out the full license in the LICENSE file.

 This project is licensed under the terms of the **MIT** license.